Parent page: PCB Design Objects

 The following methods of non-graphical editing are available.

 This method of editing uses the associated Pad dialog mode and Properties panel to modify the properties of a Pad object.

 During placement, the Pad mode of the Properties panel can be accessed by pressing the Tab key.
 Once the Pad is placed, all options appear.

 After placement, the Pad dialog can be accessed by:

 After placement, the Pad mode of the Properties panel can be accessed in one of the following ways:

 The Properties panel supports multiple object editing, where the property settings that are identical in all currently selected objects may be modified.
 When multiples of the same object type are selected manually, via the Find Similar Objects dialog or through a Filter or List panel, a Properties panel field entry that is not shown as an asterisk (

 *) may be edited for all selected objects.

-The PCB List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
-Used in conjunction with appropriate filtering - by using the PCB Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.
+A PCB List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
+Used in conjunction with appropriate filtering, by using the PCB Filter panel, or the Find Similar Objects dialog, it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.